 This is the least expensive option and best suited for Do-It-Your-Selfers with the time to invest.
 I help you get things set up and I point you in the right direction.
 Once set up, I help you organize a limited number of images (1K printed or 2K digital).
 You will then receive a customized overall plan of action to tackle the rest of the organizing of your images on your own.

 Because every job is custom, I cannot easily quote an entire project.
 In my proposal I will break it into segments of time and money.
 You will have complete control over how fast we move through the segments.
 The segments are usually given in packages of time.
-The client chooses the package that best fits their needs to start, and I track my hours as I work.
-When one package of hours is used up, the client can purchase another.
-In this way the client is in complete control of the timeline and budget of the project.
+You chooses the package that best fits your needs to start, and I track my hours as I work.
+I will be completely transparent as we proceed, and you won’t pay for anything without prior communication and approval.
+When one package of hours is used up, you can purchase another as best fits your circumstances.
+In this way you are in complete control of the timeline and budget of the project.

 One half of the payment is due to book the time, even if the exact date isn’t set yet, and the remaining half is due upon completion of the time block.
 Both the client and I sign an agreement about the terms.
 Click Contact Me, above, and send me a message if you would like to see the agreement first.